Menu

 TFM opposed the following bills heard on October 20th by the Joint Committee on Consumer Protection and Professional Licensure:

-• S.270 An Act relative to small businesses and the sale of certain cultural products.
+• S.2745 An Act relative to small businesses and the sale of certain cultural products.
 This bill would exempt hookah tobacco from the flavored tobacco restriction law.
+This bill was reported favorably by committee and referred to the committee on Senate Ways and Means.

-• H.330/S.221 An Act to clarify the minimum age for the sale and purchase of adult-use productsThese bills would preempt and limit local governments’ ability to create and adopt policies based on what they know is best for their communities.
+• H.5271/S.2999 An Act to clarify the minimum age for the sale and purchase of adult-use productsThese bills would preempt and limit local governments’ ability to create and adopt policies based on what they know is best for their communities.
+H.5271 was reported favorably by committee and referred to the committee on House Steering, Policy and Scheduling it was ordered to a 3rd reading on 4/23.
+S.2999 was reported favorably by committee and referred to the committee on Senate Ways and Means on 3/26.

 Other Bills we are watching: